farhiongit/message-in-the-bottle/README.md

-# Procuder/consumer pattern for thread communication and/or syncronization in C.
+# Procuder/consumer pattern for thread communication and/or synchronisation in C.

-> This project implements a communication and synchronization mechanism between producer and consumer threads.
+> This project implements a communication and synchronisation mechanism between producer and consumer threads.

 Some threads can produce and send messages, which are received and consumed by other threads.
 Exchanged message are strongly type -- they are bound to a chosen (or void) type of objects specific to each channel of communication.

-Besides, communication channels can be synchronized with an adjustable constraint:
+Besides, communication channels can be synchronised with an adjustable constraint:

   - either tight: producer (or team of producers) and consumer (or team of consumers) work at same pace ;
   - or loose : producer (or team of producers) and consumer (or team of consumers) work at their own pace ;
   - or anything in between.

-The pattern of message driven synchronization is of interest because it is intuitive and of a higher level of abstraction than mutexes and conditions:
+The pattern of message driven synchronisation is of interest because it is intuitive and of a higher level of abstraction than mutexes and conditions:

 - some threads `A` (usually called the senders or the producers) fill the message queue ;
 - some other threads `B` (usually called the receivers or the consumers) eat up the message queue.

-Threads B are gracefully synchronized with threads A.
+Threads B are gracefully synchronised with threads A.

-Therefore, I grabbed my copy of the (still great) book "Programming with POSIX threads" by Butenhof, where the pattern is mentionned, to implement it for my favorite language, C.
+Therefore, I grabbed my copy of the (still great) book "Programming with POSIX threads" by Butenhof, where the pattern is mentioned, to implement it for my favourite language, C.

 And here it is.

-Under the hook, this pattern is a thread-safe FIFO message queue suited for thread synchronization.
+Under the hook, this pattern is a thread-safe FIFO message queue suited for thread synchronisation.

-It hides mutexed and thread synchronization complexity behind simple objects, called *bottles*, similar for example to the concept of *channels* found in language Go
+It hides mutexes and thread synchronisation complexity behind simple objects, called *bottles*, similar for example to the concept of *channels* found in language Go
-(which shows a nice and minimalistic grammar and overall simplicity, as compared to C++ or Java).
+(which shows a nice and minimalist grammar and overall simplicity, as compared to C++ or Java).

 The API is simple : declare and define a channel (*bottle*) and the type of messages which can be exchanged through it, create a channel, send and receive messages, close and destroy the channel: